jerryhgladinet/docs/admin/source/chapter04.rst

     You can also turn any existing folder into a team folder.

-    Team folder has a tenant administrator scope so the team folder related sharing is limited to the users inside the tenant.
+    A Team folder has a tenant administrator scope so the team folder related sharing is limited to the users inside the tenant.

 .. note::